 Tips for Becoming a Good Investor

 - If you’re new to the investment game, it might be worth working with a financial advisor.
 Luckily, finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area in just five minutes.
-Get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Once you put your $5,000 to work, figure out how much you need to reach your goal.
 Try using SmartAsset’s investment calculator to answer that question.